Top

 Study Rationale

-Objectives
+Study Objectives

 The primary objectives of the CoVPN 3008 Ubuntu study are to:

-3. Assess Vaccine Efficacy Post Month 6 – Compare symptomatic COVID-19 rates in participants receiving either mRNA-1273 or mRNA-1273.222 at Month 6.
+• Assess Vaccine Efficacy Post Month 6: Compare symptomatic COVID-19 rates between mRNA-1273 and mRNA-1273.222 participants at Month 6.

-4. Compare Severe COVID-19 Post Month 6 – Measure the risk of severe COVID-19 in participants receiving mRNA-1273 vs. mRNA-1273.222.
+• Compare Severe COVID-19 Post Month 6: Measure the risk of severe COVID-19 in participants receiving mRNA-1273 versus mRNA-1273.222.

 Study Design

 This is a multi-center, randomized, double-blind, controlled trial comparing two different dosing regimens (2-dose vs. 3-dose) for the mRNA COVID-19 vaccine in participants at risk for severe disease.
-Participants receive either mRNA-1273 or mRNA-1273.222 at different stages of the study.
+Participants will receive either mRNA-1273 or mRNA-1273.222 at different stages of the study.

 Study Population